-This community complex is recorded within the site in water depths of between 0m and 10m but occasionally extends down to approximately 20m depth (Figure 2).
-The exposure regime is that of exposed reef and the substrate is that of flat and sloping bedrock.
+This community complex is recorded throughout the site in water depths of between 0m and 30m (Figure 2).
+The exposure regime here is that of exposed reef with the exception of a small area to the south of Mutton Island where the reef is moderately exposed.